Psychiatric Day Treatment

 Psychiatric Day Treatment is an intensive five-day-per-week program for children with severe emotional and behavioral issues.
-With sites in Jackson (The Summit, Ashland) and Josephine (River Bend, Grants Pass) Counties, the program offers individual, group, and family therapy; regular and special education services; and individual and group skills training in a therapeutic environment.
+Psychiatric Day Treatment is offered in Josephine County (River Bend, Grants Pass).
+The program offers individual, group, and family therapy; regular and special education services; and individual and group skills training in a therapeutic environment.
 Family Solutions Day Treatment provides an alternative to residential care, allowing children to remain at home during intensive treatment.
 The average length of stay is 10 months, after which most children successfully transition back to their regular school.
-The Day Treatment Programs are located in Ashland (ages 5–12) and Grants Pass (ages 3–12).
+The Day Treatment Program serves ages 5–12.

 The Day Treatment Program offers a combination of intensive mental health treatment, regular and special education, skills training, and family therapy.
 Recreational, arts and craft activities and group outings are also provided.
 Children remain in their own homes while attending this year-round program, which children attend in place of public school.
 Treatment planning is highly individualized, building on each child’s and family’s strengths.
 Family involvement in service planning, family therapy, and care coordination in the program is essential to the child’s success in the program.
 For information and referrals, contact Referrals@solutionsor.org